-PURPOSE: The purpose of the project is to provide private recreational access to navigable waters for navigational purposes.
+PURPOSE: The purpose of the project is to eliminate the liability of an unutilized boat ramp to provide for an increased lot size.

 On April 10, 2008, the U.S. Army Corps of Engineers and the U.S. Environmental Protection Agency published a Final Rule on Compensatory Mitigation for the Losses of Aquatic Resources (33 CFR 325 and 332 and 40 CFR 230).
 The rule took effect on June 9, 2008.
 In accordance with 33 CFR Part 325.1(d)(7) of the rule, the applicant has stated that the proposed project has been designed to avoid and minimize adverse effects on the aquatic environment to the maximum extent practicable, and has further documented that compensatory mitigation is not necessary.
 The following aspects and features of the project demonstrate the applicant's efforts in this regard.

-The project cannot be avoided entirely because it is, by its nature, a waterdependent activity.
-The project is for the installation of structures only and has been designed not only to entirely avoid dredging and discharges of dredged or fill material into waters of the United States, but also has been designed to avoid impacts to wetlands and submerged aquatic vegetation.
-In addition, the structures have been designed to the minimum sizes necessary to support the vessel which is to be moored at the facility and are consistent with the sizes of other navigational structures within the L&R Canal.
+The project cannot be avoided entirely because it is, by its nature, a water-dependent activity.
+The project is for the installation of bulkheading and has been designed not only to minimize dredging and discharges of dredged or fill material into waters of the United States, but also has been designed to avoid impacts to wetlands and submerged aquatic vegetation.
+In addition, the proposed bulkheading is designed to the minimum sizes necessary to retain the associated fill material and is consistent with the material and grade of the adjacent existing bulkheading structures within the Indian River Bay.
 Because no wetlands or other special aquatic sites would be impacted by the project, the applicant is not proposing to conduct any compensatory mitigation for the work.